 who of the gods first prophesied, the Earth.”

-Oracles and serpents, serpents and wisdom are ancient beliefs.
-In Greek mythology we are told that a wise serpent Ladon, guards the golden apples in the garden of Hesperides.
-While the myth of Cassandra has numerous variants.
-One tells of how after she fell asleep in a temple, a snake came and whispered in, or licked her ears so that she could hear the future.
+Oracles and serpents, serpents and wisdom, are ancient beliefs.
+In Greek mythology, we are told that a wise serpent, Ladon, guards the golden apples in the garden of Hesperides.
+The myth of Cassandra has numerous variants.
+One tells of how after, she fell asleep in a temple, a snake came and whispered in, or licked, her ears, so that she could hear the future.
 Another tells of how, in an attempt to seduce her, Apollo offered her the gift of prophesy, but she denied him.
-In reaction, Apollo spat in her mouth, tainting the gift so that no one would believe her prophesies.
+In reaction, Apollo spat in her mouth, tainting the gift, so that no one would believe her prophesies.

 The Greeks also believed that oracular serpents nested in willow trees.
-This is similar to the Celtic belief that the sun and moon were hatched from two crimson snake eggs hidden in a willow tree.
+This is similar to the Celtic belief that the sun and moon were hatched from two crimson snake-eggs, hidden in a willow tree.

-Serpent worship and mythology is perhaps the most widespread mythology known to humankind.
-It is primordial, representing, the energy of life, and, like the fish, the ancestral soul.
-Examples are the cosmic serpent, the rainbow snake, and the feathered serpent found in Africa, Australia and Aztec mythology respectively.
-The feathered serpent here combines the bird and the serpent, the two polarities of human nature.
-Of earth and sky.
+Serpent worship and mythology is, perhaps, the most widespread mythology known to humankind.
+It is primordial, representing, the energy of life and, like the fish, the ancestral soul.
+Examples are the cosmic serpent, the rainbow snake, and the feathered serpent, found in Africa, Australia and Aztec mythology, respectively.
+The feathered serpent here combines the bird and the serpent, the two polarities of human nature, of earth and sky.

-Parallels have been drawn between the phases of the moon as it “flakes,” and the snake who sheds its skin.
-Its fluid shape and movement came to symbolise in many mythologies, creative source itself.
+Parallels have been drawn, between the phases of the moon, as it “flakes,” and the snake, which sheds its skin.
+Its fluid shape and movement came to symbolise, in many mythologies, the creative source itself.

-In Egypt, the winged serpent symbolises “the union between heaven and earth, and spirit and matter.”
-In India it is written “that serpent kings guard both the waters of immortality and the treasures of the earth.”
+In Egypt, the winged serpent symbolises: “the union between heaven, and earth, and spirit, and matter.”
+In India, it is written: “that serpent kings guard both the waters of immortality, and the treasures of the earth.”

-For the Bavenda tribe of South Africa, “Fertility, through cosmic harmony is achieved by the dance in which the young virgins of the tribe identify with the serpent force.
+For the Bavenda tribe, of South Africa, “Fertility, through cosmic harmony is achieved by the dance in which the young virgins of the tribe identify with the serpent force.
 After the rains, during these ceremonial days, the old women conduct the ceremony, and act as the pivot around which the dancers spiral in the rhythmic and sinuous coils of the python, collapsing and reviving, they rest like the forces of nature in the seasonal round of death and rebirth.”

-In the near east, the symbol of the serpent was one of the most widely used to adorn, or represent the goddess.
-Joseph Campbell wrote that the Judeo-Christian god Yahweh originated as a serpent consort of the Jewish earth mother goddess Asherah.
+In the near east, the symbol of the serpent was one of the most widely used to adorn, or represent, the goddess.
+Joseph Campbell wrote that the Judeo-Christian God, Yahweh, originated as a serpent consort of the Jewish earth-mother goddess, Asherah.

-The primeval Sumerian goddess of the abyss Nammu, who gave birth to heaven and earth, was depicted with the head of a snake.
+The primeval Sumerian goddess of the abyss, Nammu, who gave birth to heaven and earth, was depicted with the head of a snake.
 It is interesting to note that Sumerian mythology shares a lot of parallels with the Old Testament, most notably: the tree of life in the garden, the serpent, the deluge, and mankind fashioned from clay.

-As with most goddesses, Nammu was forgotten when Enki or Ushumgal, meaning “snake-dragon” took her place.
-Here we also find Ningishzida, a double headed serpent god coiled into a double helix.
-This of course makes me think of the Caduceus of Mercury, and the structure of dna.
+As with most goddesses, Nammu was forgotten when Enki or Ushumgal, meaning “snake-dragon”, took her place.
+Here we also find Ningishzida, a double-headed serpent-god, coiled into a double helix.
+This, of course, makes me think of the Caduceus of Mercury, and the structure of dna.
 Perhaps it is no secret that Francis Crick used small doses of LSD, and felt that it had helped him to unravel the structure of dna.
-A discovery which won him the Nobel Prize in 1962, along with James Watson and Maurice Wilkins.
+A discovery which won him the Nobel Prize in 1962, along with James Watson, and Maurice Wilkins.